-After the war, he returned to Canada to complete his training as an orthopedic surgeon at The Hospital for Sick Children in Toronto, and for a short time worked as a practitioner in London, Ontario, lecturing part time at Western University.
+After the war, he returned to Canada to complete his training as an orthopedic surgeon at The Hospital for Sick Children in Toronto, and for a short time, he worked as a practitioner in London, Ontario, lecturing part time at Western University.

-It was during this time that Banting became interested in diabetes.
+It was then that Banting became interested in diabetes.
 Prior to this, scientists such as Joseph von Mering and Oskar Minkowski had determined the importance of the pancreas in diabetes, as its removal in dogs immediately caused severe diabetes.

 To provide some context, the pancreas is one organ made up of two glands.
 The first gland contains exocrine cells, which produce digestive enzymes that are drained as part of a digestive fluid through the pancreatic duct into first part of the small bowel.
 The second gland is composed of endocrine cells—which exist as small islands of cells, called the islets of Langerhans—and produces hormones, which are released into the bloodstream.